FDA approved for more than 25 years

 On the other hand, topical minoxidil (generic for Rogaine®) is thought to make hair follicles reenter the anagen phase so they start producing hair again.

-According to one study, minoxidil increased hair thickness after 48 weeks of use and showed the potential to boost hair count by as much as 18 percent.
+According to one study, minoxidil increases hair thickness after 48 weeks of use and shows potential to boost hair count by as much as 18 percent.

-This over-the-counter (OTC) hair loss medication is available as minoxidil liquid solution or minoxidil foam.
+This over-the-counter (OTC) hair loss medication is available as a minoxidil liquid solution or foam.
 You can also get a dual-action finasteride & minoxidil topical spray.

 Hair loss treatments, delivered